-Financial planners often suggest that you replace about 80% of your pre-retirement income.
-But the actual amount you need will depend on your standard of living, your life goals, and whether you have debt to pay off.
-An amount of income in line with the U.S. average could do the trick.
-Or you might have to work and save more to meet your lifestyle plans.
+Financial planners often suggest that you aim to replace about 80% of your pre-retirement income.
+But the actual amount you'll need will depend on your standard of living, your life goals, and whether you're still paying off debt.
+An amount of income in line with the U.S. average could do the trick, or you might have to work and save more to meet your lifestyle goals.

 Average Retirement Income in America

-According to the U.S. Bureau of Labor Statistics, average pretax income for a household headed by someone ages 65 through 74 was $65,943 in 2019, the latest year of data available as of August 2021.
-But as individuals get older and move further into retirement, income tends to fall a great deal.
-For households headed by someone 75 or older, average pretax income was just $41,937.
+According to the U.S. Bureau of Labor Statistics, the average pretax income for a household headed by someone age 65 through 74 was $65,943 in 2019, the latest year for which this data is available.
+But income tends to fall a great deal as individuals grow older and move further into retirement.
+Average pretax income was just $41,937 for households headed by someone age 75 or older.

-To reach “ideal” financial security, the average American should receive retirement income from three main sources: Social Security, a defined-benefit pension plan, and a defined-contribution account, according to the National Institute on Retirement Security (NIRS).
-But an NIRS report shows just 6.8% of Americans receive income from all three sources while 40.2% receive income only from Social Security.
+The average American should receive retirement income from three main sources to reach “ideal” financial security, according to the National Institute on Retirement Security (NIRS): Social Security, a defined benefit pension plan, and a defined contribution account.
+But an NIRS report shows that just 6.8% of Americans receive income from all three sources, while 40.2% receive income only from Social Security.

 Additional sources of income can include part-time work, side hustles, and less common sources like inheritances.

-As of January 2021, the estimated average monthly Social Security benefit is $1,543, or $18,516 annually, after you account for the 1.3% cost of living adjustment that will add $20 to the average check this year.
+The estimated average monthly Social Security benefit was $1,543 as of January 2021, or $18,516 annually after accounting for the 1.3% cost of living adjustment that will add $20 to the average check.

-The way in which companies offer retirement security has also changed in recent years, with new hires being less likely to receive income from a traditional pension, according to data from insurer Willis Towers Watson.
+The way in which companies offer retirement security has also changed, according to data from insurer Willis Towers Watson.
+New hires are less likely to receive income from a traditional pension.
 Just 14% of companies on the Fortune 500 list offered a pension plan to new hires as of 2019, down from 59% in 1998.
-Over the same time frame, the percentage of Fortune 500 companies that offered only a defined-contribution plan, such as a 401(k) plan, more than doubled, from 41% to 86%.
+Fortune 500 companies that offered only a defined contribution plan, such as a 401(k) plan, more than doubled, from 41% to 86% over the same time frame.

 Typical Living Expenses in Retirement